SAPrema/ASP.NET-MVCsolution/README.md

 # About this repository

+You can work on updated version of ASP.NET MVC version.

 This repository is aimed to share our ASP.NET MVC architecture, which defines many of the coding standards to achieve clean code.
 We have enjoyed a lot of benifits from it:

 - few methods exceed 50 lines of code;